arabcoders/watchstate/README.md

 ## Updates

+### 2024-08-19

+We have migrated the `state:push` task into the new events system, as such the old task `state:push` is now gone.
+To enable the new event handler for push events, use the new environment variable `WS_PUSH_ENABLED` and set it to `true`.
+Right now, it's disabled by default.
+However, for people who had the old task enabled, it will reuse that setting.

+Keep in mind, the new event handler is more efficient and will only push data when there is a change in the play state.
+And it's much faster than the old task.
+This event handler will push data within a minute of the change.

+PS: Please enable the task by setting its new environment variable `WS_PUSH_ENABLED` to `true`.
+The old `WS_CRON_PUSH` is now gone. and will be removed in the future releases.

 ### 2024-08-18

 We have started migrating the old events system to a new one, so far we have migrated the `progress` and `requests` to it.
 As such,